Our Thematic Review Programme (TRP) is based on collaboration between the IFoA, our members, and the organisations for

 The TRP will involve review of how work is being carried out in practice by actuaries, including review of the work itself, which will allow the IFoA to share useful learning and good practice with members and their employers.
 The IFoA hopes that the benefits to organisations will include enhanced information about the quality of the actuarial work upon which they rely to make significant decisions.

-You can find up to date information on current and planned Thematic Reviews here.
+You can find up to date information on the current and planned Thematic Reviews page.

 Form of reviews